Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 Question: 939

-A technician performs an arterial blood gas (ABG) trial collection from a 55-year-old patient with pulmonary fibrosis.
-The trial is collected from the radial artery, but the syringe is not immediately placed on ice.
+A technician performs an arterial blood gas (ABG) demo collection from a 55-year-old patient with pulmonary fibrosis.
+The demo is collected from the radial artery, but the syringe is not immediately placed on ice.
 The results show pH = 7.42, PaO2 = 65 mmHg, and PaCO2 = 38 mmHg.
 What is the most likely impact of the delay in icing the sample?

 1. Falsely elevated PaCO2